LandRegistry-Attic/digital-register-api/README.md

    ./run-tests.sh
 ```

 You will need to have a Postgres database running (see `db/lr-start-db` and `db/insert-fake-data` scripts in the [centos-dev-env](https://github.com/LandRegistry/centos-dev-env) project), as well as the digital-register-frontend and digital-register-api applications running on your development VM.

+## Run the server

+### Run in dev mode

+To run the server in dev mode, execute the following command:

+    ./run_flask_dev.sh

+### Run using gunicorn

+To run the server using gunicorn, activate your virtual environment
+and execute the following commands:

+    pip install gunicorn
+    gunicorn -p /tmp/gunicorn.pid service.server:app -c gunicorn_settings.py

 ## Jenkins builds